 - Learning Disability Services: provides educational support to university students with documented learning disabilities, attention disorders, and autism spectrum disorders.

-- Physical, Sensory & Medical Disability Services: provides educational support to university students with physical, sensory & medical disabilities.
+- Physical, Sensory & Medical Disability Services: provides educational support to university students with documented physical, sensory & medical disabilities.

 Note: Students who are diagnosed with multiple disabilities should contact the Disability Services unit that provides support for the disability that they feel has the most significant impact on their academic performance.